List of Warner Bros. cartoons with Blue Ribbon reissues: Exceptions

 The 1940 cartoon Mighty Hunters was the one exception to the original rule.
 The 1952–53 opening rings and "Blue Ribbon" title card were shown as normal, but then proceeded to the original technical credits.
 This was the only cartoon which ended up in the a.a.p. package (released prior to August 1, 1948) to be reissued under the 1956–57 (and later) rules.

 On the other hand, five cartoons which Warner Bros. would keep for their own television packages, because these shorts were released after July 31, 1948, were re-released under the original 1943 rules (the technical credits are removed).
 These were: You Were Never Duckier, The Foghorn Leghorn, Daffy Dilly, Kit for Cat, and Scaredy Cat.
 You Were Never Duckier was reissued in the 1954–55 season, while the others were reissued during the 1955–56 season.
 Daffy Dilly was originally produced in Cinecolor, while the rest were produced in Technicolor.
-Also, Daffy Dilly is the only one of the five to have its original titles not present on DVD releases, although they are known to exist.
+Also, Daffy Dilly is the only one of the five to have its original titles not present on DVD or Blu-ray releases, although they are known to exist.
 The Foghorn Leghorn is the only one of the five to be directed by Robert McKimson and Kit for Cat is the only one of the five to be directed by Friz Freleng.
 The other three were directed by Chuck Jones.